publisha/publisha.github.io/Research/papers/iterativepublishing.md

 Another approach may be to annotate a PDF of the pages. **Adobe's Acrobat Reader** software (there are others on the market) provides sophisticated annotation tools, as you can see here in the images.
 Not all software can easily edit the text within the PDF, so the proof reader is simply making suggestions for the editor to make in the original text.

+Digital annotation is certainly useful but can never be as powerful as direct editing  and version control of the text.

 #### eBook Editing

 I add this as a slight deviation, but in my own experience, publishers of eBooks really need a good method of proof reading and annotating eBooks ready for distribution.
 Apple's iBooks software, does provide annotation tools (see in this attached figure from my own book), but sharing these annotations is not currently so easy.
 The annotations are nicely overlaid, but you can (as I write this) only email the annotations as a text; detached from the pages themselves.